-- The University of Cape Town, the Council for Scientific and Industrial Research and Biovac have started researching and developing a potential vaccine for COVID-19. - The Department of Science and Innovation has availed ZAR 12 million and it will redirect an additional ZAR 30 million to furt her the development of a vaccine for COVID-19.
+- The University of Cape Town, the Council for Scientific and Industrial Research and Biovac have started researching and developing a potential vaccine for COVID-19. - The Department of Science and Innovation has availed ZAR 12 million and it will redirect an additional ZAR 30 million to further the development of a vaccine for COVID-19.

-Matters Summary Specific COVID-19 legislation With the end of the State of Alarm on 21 June 2020, several Orders and Resolutions issued by the Spanish authorities over the last months and linked to the State of Alarm are no longer in place.
-Nevertheless, many other measures remain in force: Royal Decree Law 7/2020 of 12 March adopting urgent measures to tackle the economic impact of COVID-19 Royal Decree Law 8/2020 of 17 March on extraordinary urgent measures to deal with the economic and social impact of COVID-19 Royal Decree-Law 15/2020, of 21 April on extraordinary urgent measures to deal with the economic and social impact of COVID-19 Royal Decree-Law 16/2020, of 28 April adopting proceedural measures to combat COVID-19 Royal Decree-Law 17/2020, of 5 May adopting proceeding measures to combat COVID-19 Royal Decree-Law 21/2020 of 9 June on urgent prevention, containment and coordination measures to address the health crisis caused by COVID-19 Order SND/354/2020 of 19 April establishing measures to guarantee access to the products recommended preventing COVID-19 infection Resolution of the National Health System General Directorate of 22 April establishing the prices to the public of certain products Resolution of the Industry General Directorate of 23 April regarding PPE related to the health crisis caused by the COVID-19 Resolution of the Spanish Agency for Medicines and Medical Devices of 19 June establishing the list of medicines considered essential in the management of the health crisis caused by COVID-19 Guideline with instructions to obtain the temporary operating licenses Recommendations for action in the pharmaceutical production and distribution industry in cases of COVID-19 infection published by the Spanish Agency of Medicines and Medical Devices (AEMPS) Exceptional measures applicable to clinical trials during the COVID-19 emergency
+With the end of the State of Alarm on 21 June 2020, several Orders and Resolutions issued by the Spanish authorities over the last months and linked to the State of Alarm are no longer in place.
+Nevertheless, many other measures remain in force:

+- Roval Decree Law 7/2020 of 12 March adopting urgent measures to tackle the economic impact of COVID-19 - Royal Decree Law 8/2020 of 17 March on extraordinary urgent measures to deal with the economic and social impact of COVID-19 - Royal Decree-Law 15/2020, of 21 April on extraordinary urgent measures to support the economy and employment - Royal Decree Law 16/2020 of 28 April adopting procedural measures to combat COVID-19 - Royal Decree-Law 17/2020 of 5 May adopting proceeding measures to approving measures to support the cultural sector and tax measures to address the economic and social impact of the COVID-2019 - Royal Decree-Law 21/2020 of 9 June on urgent prevention, containment and coordination measures to address the health crisis caused by COVID-19 - Order SND/354/2020 of 19 April establishing measures to guarantee access to the products recommended preventing COVID-19 infection - Resolution of the National Health System General Directorate of 22 April establishing the prices to the public of certain products - Resolution of the National Health System General Directorate of 2 May establishing the prices to the public of certain products - Resolution of the Industry General Directorate of 23 April regarding PPE related to the healthcare crisis caused by the COVID-19 - Resolution of the Spanish Agency for Medicines and Medical Devices of 19 June establishing the list of medicines considered essential in the management of the health crisis caused by COVID-19 - Guideline with instructions to obtain the temporary operating licenses - Recommendations for action in the pharmaceutical production and distribution industry in cases of COVID-19 infection published by the Spanish Agency of Medicines and Medical Devices (AEMPS) - Exceptional measures applicable to clinical trials during the COVID-19 emergency